kos-lang/kos/doc/building.md

 * Visual Studio, in particular the Visual C++ compiler (cl.exe)
 * MSYS2 or Cygwin

-Find the startup script which you use to start MSYS2 or Cygwin (e.g. msys2.bat or cygwin.bat), edit it and add the following line(s) near the beginning of the script:
+Find the startup script which you use to start MSYS2 or Cygwin (e.g. msys.bat or cygwin.bat), edit it and add the following line(s) near the beginning of the script: